 No one is immune to setbacks in life.
-Whether recuperating from an illness, recovering from a personal loss or drawn away by family or other obligations, there are moments which force us to focus on other aspects of our lives for a certain period of time.
+Whether recuperating from an illness, recovering from a personal loss, or drawn away by family or other obligations, (or a national pandemic), there are moments that force us to focus on other aspects of our lives for a certain period of time.
 For artists, being taken away from making work can be an emotional setback all its own.
-Returning to your art studio is a demanding decision, and one that often occurs after serious deliberation.
+Returning to your art studio is a demanding decision and one that often occurs after serious deliberation.
 As a result, artists returning to the studio after time spent away are dealing with a powerful, but potentially overwhelming, experience.

 In addition to grappling with new stages of one’s personal or professional life, it can be intimidating to resume creating artwork after time spent away from their practice.
 So how can you be mindful when returning to the art studio?
 What positive and empowering steps can artists take to hit the reset button?
 What are plans crucial to re-evaluate how to move forward in your artistic practice?

 For those who may be feeling lost and looking for the right steps to move forward in their artistic career after a break, we’ve assembled some tips to consider so that you can resume your practice with intention, direction, and ambition.
 Draw inspiration from the insights we’ve gathered from other artists, and as you resume work please feel free to share your feedback in the comments so that other artists can gain from your experience and what has worked for you when returning to the studio.